mattragoza/LiGAN/README.md

 arch_options = 'l'
 n_filters = 32
 width_factor = 2
-n_latent = 1024
+n_latent = [1024, 2048]
 loss_types = 'e'
 ```
 Any parameter can instead be assigned a list of values instead of a single value.
-In that case, the params file represents the set of parameter assignments formed by taking the Cartesian product of the values assigned to each parameter.
+In that case, the params file represents the every possible combination of parameter assignments.

-For example, in the above file, the second to last line could be changed to `n_latent = [1024, 2048]`.
-Then the file represents a parameter space consisting of two model architectures, each with a different latent space size (and all other parameters identical).
+For example, in the above file, the `n_latent` parameter is assigned two values, so two model architectures can be created from the file- each with a different latent space size and all other parameters identical.

 ### Creating models